Suffering from pain in your jaw? Jaw pain can be excruciating – especially when you don’t know the cause.

 If you choose not to seek treatment for your jaw pain, there are potential risks to your health.

-Symptoms have also been known to contribute to depression or anxiety when it is already present.
-If the pain is keeping you from comfortably eating and you do not treat it, this could lead to malnutrition or disordered eating.
+Symptoms have also been known to contribute to feelings of depression or anxiety.
+If the pain is keeping you from comfortably eating, it can lead to nutrition issues, especially in elderly patients.

-There’s no reason to suffer through any of these additional medical complications associated with TMJ when there are easy and effective treatments available through dentistry.
+There’s no reason to suffer through any of these additional medical complications associated with TMJ because there are easy and effective treatments available through dentistry.

 Your dental health can also suffer as a result of untreated TMJ.
 Clenching and grinding can lead to worn-down enamel or even fractured teeth.
 This disorder can also lead you to favor one side of your jaw more than the other as a response to the pain, leading to asymmetrical muscle growth and swelling of the jaw area.